aidandmorrison/quixoticquant/content/about.md

 ---
 Originally trained as a physicist, I think these days I'm best described as an entrepreneur, with interests in data analytics, military technology, and hospitality.

-Born and raised in Launceston, Tasmania, I Launceston Church Grammar School before moving to Canberra to study at the Australian National University.
+Born and raised in Launceston, Tasmania, I attended Launceston Church Grammar School before moving to Canberra to study at the Australian National University.
 I completed a Bachelor of Science with First Class Honours.
 My majors were in Physics and Theoretical Physics, and my thesis was in Theoretical Particle Physics, on Kaon Decay in the Generation Model.
 I took up a Ph.D. scholarship to the University of Melbourne were I worked on experimental particle physics, on the ATLAS experiment at CERN.

 I left my PhD before uncomplete to start life as an entrepreneur, setting ambitious goals that were in some ways also akin to tilting at windmills.